 There is a possibility that, as deflation became more entrenched and nominal wage cuts started to occur, people's perceptions changed gradually to accommodate nominal wage cuts.
-The survey taken by Ohtake (2002) noted above might not have produced the same results if it had been taken immediately following the bursting of the bubble rather than in 2002, by which time the recession had deepened considerably.
-In fact, looking back at the period from the bursting of the bubble until the late 1990s in Japan, employees tended to think of nominal wage cuts as out of
+The survey taken by Ohtake (2002) noted above may not have produced the same results if it had been taken immediately following the bursting of the bubble rather than in 2002, by which time the recession had deepened considerably.
+In fact, looking back at the period from the bursting of the bubble until the late 1990s in Japan, employees tended to think of nominal wage cuts as out of the question, and would not even have approved of a freeze in base pay.39 Since 2000, however, some unions actually proposed lower wages than the previous year in the opening round of bonus negotiations, according to data compiled by the Japanese Trade Union Confederation (Rengo).
+This suggests the possibility that with the recession becoming even more serious, employees changed their attitudes to recognize the inevitability of nominal wage cuts.40